petsc/petsc/doc/docs/manual/mat.rst

 ``m*n`` into the matrix.
 The integer indices ``idxm`` and ``idxn``, respectively, indicate the global row and column numbers to be inserted.
-``MatSetValues()`` uses the standard C convention, where the row and column matrix indices begin with zero *regardless of the storage format employed*.
+``MatSetValues()`` uses the standard C convention, where the row and column matrix indices begin with zero *regardless of the programming language employed*.
 The array ``values`` is logically two-dimensional, containing the values that are to be inserted.
 By default the values are given in row major order, which is the opposite of the Fortran convention,